 So what kind of Lyme test do you want to get?

 When You Need a Lyme Disease Test

->

-> We test for Lyme disease in every patient who comes to the clinic with a chronic condition and a surprising number of them test positive for the disease.
-Following a correct diagnosis effective treatment can begin.
+We test for Lyme disease in every patient presenting with confounding symptoms and health conditions and a surprising number of them test positive for the disease.
+With a correct diagnosis, effective treatment can begin.

->

-> How We Test for Lyme Disease
+How We Test for Lyme Disease